eldarbairamov/typeto-app-express-version/README.md

 ###

-<p align="center">Back-end application is built on Node.js platform using Express.js framework on TypeScript and PostgreSQL database via Suquelize ORM.<br><br>Front-end part is built using React using TypeScript via Vite builder and Redux Toolkit state manager.
+<p align="center">Back-end part of the application is built on Node.js platform using Express.js framework on TypeScript and PostgreSQL database via Suquelize ORM.<br><br>Front-end part is built using React using TypeScript via Vite builder and Redux Toolkit state manager.
 Also we have Chakra UI library for defining CSS styles.<br><br>The application can run in Docker containers.
 All instructions for this are already described in Dockerfile's and Docker Compose.</p>

 ###